 Formed in Scranton in 2006, the punk band released three full-length albums – “The Animals Are Out” in 2007, “The Future Is Cancelled” in 2013, and the recent “The King of No Man” in 2017 – along with several EPs and splits that were collected in a self-titled compilation in 2015 before announcing on Facebook late last night that they are breaking up.
 They were signed to Boston indie record label Run for Cover Records, which helped them reach international fame with their last two full-lengths, and the quartet toured the country sporadically, but maybe not as many times as they would have liked to.

-Vocalist/guitarist Bobby Barnett, vocalist/guitarist Leo Vergnetti, bassist Zack Charette, and drummer Bill Orender have been based in Philadelphia for years now, though with full-time jobs, separate lives, conflicting schedules, and years of being spread out while working or going to school, it’s impressive that this group that started when its members were in high school has held it together this long and created such an impressive body of critically acclaimed work in that time.
+Vocalist/guitarist Bobby Barnett, vocalist/guitarist Leo Vergnetti, bassist Zack Charette, and drummer Bill Orender have been based in and around Philadelphia for years now, though with full-time jobs, separate lives, conflicting schedules, and years of being spread out while working or going to school, it’s impressive that this group that started when its members were in high school has held it together this long and created such an impressive body of critically acclaimed work in that time.
 While often compared to fellow Scranton bands The Menzingers and Tigers Jaw, particularly because Barnett’s brother Greg is a Menzinger, they made the Scranton punk rock sound their own with personal, relatable songs that told detailed stories with all the angst and passion that comes with growing up and facing trying times and even worse relationships.

-This band breakup seems much more amicable than those mentioned in their music but, judging by the heartfelt comments of brokenhearted fans on their Facebook post, it will be no less emotional for longtime listeners.
+This band breakup seems much more amicable than those described in their music but, judging by the heartfelt comments of brokenhearted fans on their Facebook post, it will be no less emotional for longtime listeners.
 The entire message reads: